 The Board and the Trust have often been called a remarkable phenomenon by many aware of non-profit charitable governance structures.
 It is the only such board in Canada where several First Nations, Métis and Catholic volunteer board members and trustees meet as equal partners toward a common event.

 The Pilgrimage Today

 One of the first actions of the Board and the Trust was to apply to have the pilgrimage grounds declared a national historic site by the Government of Canada.
-This approval occurred in 2004.
-A plaque unveiling was planned for 2007.
+This approval occurred in 2004 and a plaque unveiling was planned for 2007.

 Today, over 4,000 individuals camp on the site and up to 30,000 pilgrims attend the weekly events.
 The program includes three daily Eucharistic Services each hosted by different Communities.
-These communities usually include: The Lac Ste Anne parish, The Alexis and Paul Bands, Sacred Heart Church of the First Peoples (national aboriginal parish – Edmonton), the Métis Nation of Alberta, The Blackfoot (rotated among the various parishes), the Cree of Northern Alberta (e.g. Wabasca), the Dogrib from the Northwest Territory and often an aboriginal community from Northern Saskatchewan.
+These communities usually include: The Lac Ste Anne parish, The Alexis and Paul Bands, Sacred Heart Church of the First Peoples (national aboriginal parish – Edmonton), the Métis Nation of Alberta, The Blackfoot (rotated among the various parishes), the Cree of Northern Alberta (e.g. Wabasca), the Dene and Dogrib from the Northwest Territories, and often aboriginal communities from Northern Saskatchewan and Manitoba.